viur-framework/viur-docs/source/basics.rst

 ViUR provides various build-in renderers, but they can also be extended, sub-classed or entirely rewritten, based on the demands of the project.

-The default renderer in ViUR is ``jinja2``, which is a binding to the powerful `Jinja2 template engine <http://jinja.pocoo.org/>`_ to generate HTML output.
+The default renderer in ViUR is ``html``, which is a binding to the powerful `Jinja2 template engine <http://jinja.pocoo.org/>`_ to generate HTML output.
 Jinja2 is used because it has a powerful inheritance mechanism, build-in control structures and can easily be extended to custom functions.
 Please refer to the Jinja2 documentation to get an overview about its features and handling.
 Any template files related to the jinja2 renderer are located in the folder ``html/`` within the project structure.

 Let's create two simple HTML templates to render the list of persons and to show one person entry.
 First, the listing template is stored as ``person_list.html`` into the ``html/``-folder.